 If you would like to submit a blog post for consideration, please email firstname.lastname@example.org

-In this month’s skin cancer update video, Professor Giuseppe Argenziano discusses melanoma guidelines and what to do when a difficult case falls outside the guidelines.
-Using real patient case examples, Giuseppe encourages physicians to assess melanomas on a case-by-case basis depending on the circumstances.
-Continue reading “[8 min watch] Skin Cancer Update with Prof Giuseppe Argenziano [February 2019]”
+In this month’s skin cancer update video, Professor Giuseppe Argenziano talks about the role of Imiquimod in the treatment of primary melanoma.
+Using real patient case examples, Giuseppe describes the context in which Imiquimod can be utilised and the type of results physicians can expect.
+Continue reading “[3 min watch] Skin Cancer Update with Prof Giuseppe Argenziano [May 2019]”

 Do phenotypic characteristics and pattern of UV radiation exposure differ according to body site of melanoma?
 A study investigated the association between phenotypic characteristics, pattern of UV radiation exposure, and risk of melanoma on different body sites.
 Continue reading “[6 min read] Phenotypic characteristics, pattern of UV exposure, and melanoma risk on different body sites”

 A study conducted in 2004 assessed the rate of skin cancer in a cohort of paediatric organ transplant recipients.
 Five to 16 years post-transplantation, none of the participants had developed skin cancer.
 Researchers have now re-evaluated the same cohort 10 years later to determine the prevalence of pre-malignant and malignant skin lesions and to identify the known risk factors associated with melanocytic naevi in a paediatric organ transplant population in the UK.

 All 98 paediatric organ transplant recipients from the original 2004 study were invited to participate in the longitudinal follow-up study.
 History of sun exposure, demographics and transplantation details were collected using face‐to‐face interviews, questionnaires and case note reviews.
 Skin examination was performed for regional count of malignant lesions, benign and atypical naevi.